STEP TRIAL Domain A - StrokeNet

 • Medical Management (MM)

-1. LVO patients with mild deficits/low NIHSS (NIHSS 0-5)
+1. LVO patients with mild deficits/low NIHSS

-2. MVO patients with Non-dominant/Co-dominant M2 occlusion
+2. MVO/DMVO patients with Non-dominant/Co-dominant M2 and M3 occlusions

 Strata comprise a set of mutually exclusive and exhaustive categories (stratum), defined by baseline characteristics of a patient within the Platform, in which the relative effects of interventions may be differential.